-We are delighted to be offering four works by Angelica Kauffman (1741-1807) in our forthcoming sale of Old Master, British & European Art, to be held live on Tuesday 27 September 2022.
+We are delighted to be offering three works by Angelica Kauffman (1741-1807) in our 4 April 2023 sale of Old Master, British & European Art.

-Kauffman’s ‘Portrait of Louise Henrietta Campbell as the muse of literature’ is a lovely example of her delicate and elegant style.
-Neo-classical in form, her sitter becomes a Greek muse.
+Kauffman’s ‘Portrait of Louise Henrietta Campbell (1772-1829), seated full-length, in a white dress holding a pencil and drawing’ is a lovely example of her delicate and elegant style.
+Neoclassical in form, her sitter becomes a Greek muse.
 This full-length but small-scale portrait was the height of fashion in the late 18th century.
 There had been great strides in female education through the Georgian era and it was fashionable for women to wish to elevate themselves with the association of learning.
 The sitter was the daughter of Peter Campbell of Kilmory, Argyllshire.

-For more information about the forthcoming sale, please contact -
+For more information about the 2023 sale, please contact -

 email@example.com | 01279 817778

 Sworders are extremely privileged to announce the sale of the contents of the West London flat of Maurice Turpin (1928-2005) in a single-owner sale on 25 January 2024.

 24 November 2023

 With our 'Paint.
 Print.
 Sculpt.'
 Sale open for bidding, our team of Modern & Contemporary Art specialists share their top lots.